 the vision: moody jewel tone

 For the past year or so, I’ve been obsessed with moody jewel tone bedrooms.
 There’s something so glamorous and lush about the drama and texture.
-While it’s not something that I would necessarily want in the rest of my house, for the bedroom, it’s perfect.
+While it’s not something that I would necessarily want in the rest of my house, it’s perfect for the bedroom.
 Dramatic enough to make a statement, yet dreamy enough to help me relax.

 The main thing that I knew I wanted was lots of velvet texture.
 Luckily, I already had my navy velvet quilt that I got from Target last year (for only $50!).
 So that was a perfect start.